 First of all, roasting chicken parts at 350°F is a straightforward and conventional technique that any cook can easily rely on when starting baking.
 For example, cooking chicken legs at 350 in an oven for the right duration is the easiest way to make a perfect dinner.

 In chemical terms, with the advent of the Maillard reaction, the fusion of proteins and sugars together unlocks a new kind of molecule that creates an irresistible taste in various foods right under the heat of 350°F.

 And in reality, it is simply a moderate temperature that works well with many recipes.
-350°F is hot enough to cook things fairly but not so intense that it burns or dries out things quickly.
+Many home cooks have found the right timespan to roast a chicken at 350°F and have had great success with it.
+This temperature is hot enough to cook food fairly but not so intense that it burns or dries things out quickly.

 People prefer dark meat over white meat for its tenderness and addictive flavor, so they are often consumed in large portions.
 Chicken thighs have a good source of protein and deliver many calories and fat.

 Let’s take a look at its nutrition below for a serving of baked chicken thighs (1):